rtyle/connect-things/README.md

 ... where *smartthings.home* resolves to the SmartThings hub (use IP address otherwise).

 ## SmartThings Cloud Connector Schema App

+This can be disabled with the *--disable c2c* command line option.

 Assuming that SmartThings will not be able to reach the **connect-things** service directly, an [ngrok](https://ngrok.com/) (or equivalent) tunnel to it will be required.